microtrain/bootcamp/09-PHP/05-MailgunAPI.md

 composer.lock
 ```

-Commit these files and push to the new feature branch.
+Commit these files and push them to the new feature branch.
 ```sh
 git add .
 git commit -m 'Added mailgun lib'